So, you have just set up your brand new aquarium.

 Air bubble location: Surface of the water

-It can be tricky to determine if the cause of the bubbles on the water surface is from your filter.
-This is because the filter outlet is generating a current that pushes the air bubbles around your tank until they find a surface to cling to.
-This could be the aquarium glass, a branch sticking out of the water, the top of the plant or even the filter itself.
+You see, It can be tricky to determine if the cause of the bubbles on the water surface is from your filter.
+This is because the aquarium filter outlet is generating a current that pushes the air bubbles around your tank.

-Below are bubbles that were made by a filter that floated around the tank until they attached to a plant that is sticking out of the water.
+Below are bubbles that were made by a filter flow that floated around the tank until they attached to a aquarium plant that is sticking out of the water.